ElementAstro/atom-docs/src/content/docs/en/algorithm/fraction.md

 ---
-title: Fraction Class Documentation
+title: Fraction
-description: Comprehensive documentation for the Fraction class in the atom::algorithm namespace, including constructors, arithmetic operations, comparisons, conversions, and usage examples.
+description: Comprehensive for the Fraction class in the atom::algorithm namespace, including constructors, arithmetic operations, comparisons, conversions, and usage examples.
 ---

-# Fraction Class Documentation

-## Overview

-The `Fraction` class, defined in `fraction.hpp`, is part of the `atom::algorithm` namespace.
-It provides a robust implementation of fractions, supporting various arithmetic operations, comparisons, and conversions.

 ## Class Definition